YashwanthReddy27/Case_Study_Bellabeat/README.md

 # 1. Ask
  ## 📊 Business Task

 This project analyzes Fitbit smart device usage data to uncover customer trends and behavioral patterns.
-These insights will support Bellabeat’s marketing team by identifying what features and habits users most value, helping guide product marketing strategies and future development.
+These insights will support Bellabeat’s marketing team by identifying the features and habits that users value most, helping to guide product marketing strategies and future development.

 ---